Glenelg, South Australia

 Glenelg is a beach-side suburb of the South Australian capital of Adelaide.
 Located on the shore of Holdfast Bay in Gulf St Vincent, it has become a tourist destination due to its beach and many attractions, home to several hotels and dozens of restaurants.

 Established in 1836, it is the oldest European settlement on mainland South Australia.
 It was named after Lord Glenelg, a member of British Cabinet and Secretary of State for War and the Colonies.
 Through Lord Glenelg the name derives from Glenelg, Highland, Scotland.

 History

 Prior to the 1836 British colonisation of South Australia, Glenelg and the rest of the Adelaide Plains was home to the Kaurna group of Aboriginal Australians.
 They knew the area as "Pattawilya" and the local river as "Pattawilyangga", now named the Patawalonga River.
-Evidence has shown that at least two smallpox epidemics had killed the majority of the Kaurna population prior to 1836.
-The disease appeared to have come down the Murray River from New South Wales.

-Prior to European settlement there were huge oyster reefs of Australian flat oysters (Ostrea angasi, also known as the Southern mud oyster) off Glenelg.
+Prior to European settlement huge oyster reefs of Australian flat oysters (Ostrea angasi, also known as the Southern mud oyster) existed off the coast of Glenelg.
 Oysters were of huge importance as a food source for Indigenous Australians at many locations around Australia, but the extensive reefs were decimated after colonisation; it is estimated that in South Australia alone, at least 1500 km of coastal reefs were destroyed by the 21st century.
 Oyster fishing was practised by the early settlers, and much of the damage was caused by using dredging to collect the oysters, which led to the reefs being damaged.